jewelsofthought/neshama/site/posts/parashot/Shoftim_notes.md

 It is also noteworthy that it says "rise up and go to the place the Lord, our G-d, chooses", for it has not yet specified a place.
 This brings me to propose that, as G-d can be in any place, the revelation can happen anywhere "that G-d chooses".
 In fact, there might be more than one place He chooses, and He has not promised that it will remain at a certain place forever.
 It would be good (even perhaps sufficient) to recognise those places, and to honour them, by dedicating them as places of worship.

 [17:8&#93; Judgement](../Shoftim/#8-judgement)
-{NOTE: This is what has occurred in the current state of Christianity.
+This is what has occurred in the current state of Christianity.
 As far as we are concerned, there is no functioning Sanhedrin any more.
 So who, or what, is the ultimate authority for disputes?
 This is allowing for a meaningful change(s) in how we interpret various aspects of the Torah.}

 [17:9&#93; Judges](../Shoftim/#9-judges)
-{NOTE: There is a piece about the Levitic origins of the Kohanim because of their devotion and courage in Egypt and the Wilderness.
-This courage and devotion then was expressed by the Levites being the spiritual support for the people.}
+There is a piece about the Levitic origins of the Kohanim because of their devotion and courage in Egypt and the Wilderness.
+This courage and devotion then was expressed by the Levites being the spiritual support for the people.

 There are the Levitic Kohanim and the judge; the Kohanim, the Levites and the Judges; the Kohanim, of the Levites, and the judges; as well as the elders (which are often referred to as the Sanhedrin).
 I sometimes think that the Levites were the enforcers (the shotrim).
 Once the temple was built, there would be far less need for the Levites, who (by some reference to this parasha) became the spiritual leaders in the communities, and tended to the people.
 They were the shamans of the village.
 They interpreted the spiritual signs, led the rituals, helped the sick and the poor, and had no inheritance, thus were dependent on the goodwill of the people of the town for their sustenance.
 There were also an excess of Kohanim, as is says, they tended the Temple services on a rotation schedule.

 Even with strict Torah observance, there would still be the politics of power and authority, of human needs and vices, that would play a part in the life of any city throughout the nation.
 Adherence to Torah is not sufficient to make a man with no blemish.
 It is only a calling, a guidebook as to how to live.
 One could refer to it as a manual provided by Spirit in how to live.
 But that is not obvious, it has to be explored and discovered, for the Wisdom (as is all true Wisdom) is hidden in the symbols and the stories.

 [17:11&#93; Absolute obedience.
 Disobey and die.](../Shoftim/#11-absolute-obedience)
-{NOTE: This is quite harsh.
+This is quite harsh.
 It speaks of a nation that lives in fear of Judgement, and the priests and shotrim wield tremendous power.
 Does it sound like a kind society?}

 [17:14-20&#93; King.
 Good advice.](../Shoftim/#14-20-king-good-advice)
-{NOTE: This is some excellent advice regarding what you need to watch out for Kings.
+This is some excellent advice regarding what you need to watch out for Kings.
 Today, we are no longer under the direct allegiance to a king, nor does he have the rights of life and death upon us any more.
 Though, do not be fooled, there are still many kings and princes that still live amongst us, with massive ownership of land and buildings&mdash;and accumulated wealth.}

 Realisation: Wealth is built up over generations.